Farihagill/grade_calculator/README.md

 John Doe's average score is 87.67 and grade is A.
-Jane Smith's average score is 80.00 and grade is B.# grade_calculator Contributing
+Jane Smith's average score is 80.00 and grade is B.# grade_calculator
-Contributions are welcome!
-If you have any suggestions or improvements, please create an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.